CrispCode/modux/manual/getting-started.md

  Let's see what we've created.
 Run ```npm test```.

- There are a lot of features available in modux, such as DataBus for communication between components, a lot of utilities, as well as a router class for managing url changes.
+ There are a lot of features available in modux, such as a lot of utilities, as well as a router class for managing url changes.
 You can always clone the modux repository and run ```npm run docs``` to get the full documentation for it.

  If you have any issues or questions please feel free to refer to the issues page in github.
 Bye!